ntclark/PostScript/PostScriptInterpreter/Readme.md

 Well, why not think upstream just a bit, and rather than actually create a 'PDF file and *then* do your analysis on *that*, instead, let the PS interpreter spit out the information you're looking *while* the PostScript language is being parsed by a smart, and more advanced, interpreter, such as this one?

 How can this particular repository help you do that ?
-Why, with COM (Component Object Model) Event interfaces naturally.
+Why, with COM Event interfaces naturally.

 To learn more of this, please checkout the information about [event interfaces](./Sources/COM%20Events) in this system.

 ## What about the PDF creation tools

-The ultimate goal of this repository and it's future capabilities is in fact developing the tools to enable the creation of PDF artifacts from the PostScript source.
+The ultimate goals of this repository and it's future capabilities do entail developing the tools for the creation of PDF documents from the PostScript source.

 However, this is really a two step evolution.

+First, the ability to simply render the document without necesssarily creating a PDF has been very important in my work and I rely on it heavilty.
-First, the idea expressed above to obtain information within '.ps files at the time they are parsed is a very real and useful capability.
+Also, the idea expressed above to obtain information within '.ps files at the time they are parsed is also a useful capability.
 I need this functionality myself in some of my other work and having that available and implemented here is in fact a viable product in it's own right.

 Second, if you really want PDF generation right now, there are other Open Source options for you.
 One such option that everyone knows is GhostScript.
 There are others you can find via a google search